 All motions and amendments must be submitted to the Committee.
-They must be typed clearly and accompanied by the name, address and telephone number(s) of a person authorised to agree to their being composited or redrafted.
-Motions submitted by party members must be accompanied by all their signatures, names and addresses.
+They must must identify a person authorised to agree to their being composited or redrafted.
+The detail of methods of submission will be notified for each conference via the party website.